Amsterdam Travel Guide

 Summer (June to August) is the most popular tourist season in Amsterdam.
-However, spring (March to May) is the best time to vacation in the city: the weather may be unsettled but this is when Holland's great flower shows are in full bloom, providing a bonus for tourists.
-The Queen's Birthday in April is also a major event, when street parties abound in Amsterdam.
+However, spring (March to May) is arguably the best time to vacation in the city: the weather may be unsettled but this is when Holland's great flower shows are in full bloom, providing a bonus for tourists.
+The King's Birthday in April is also a major event, when street parties abound in Amsterdam.
 Read more on Amsterdam's Climate and Weather.

 What to see in Amsterdam